 Don't worry, our dedicated team are on hand to make the process as straightforward as possible.
 We’ll quickly establish whether your bike is covered and who is responsible for the accident.

 For accidents that are your fault, we’ll take some details and then put you directly in touch with your insurer, they’ll look after you from there.
 Our team will be able to handle the accidents where you aren’t at fault.
-For customers who also have Rider’s Legal Protection, we can arrange repairs, bike hire (with a similar vehicle) and injury claims where necessary.
-Find out more about Rider’s Legal Protection.
+We can arrange repairs, bike hire (with a similar vehicle) and injury claims where necessary.

 We will endeavour to get your claim settled as quickly as possible, our team should be able to give you some approximate timescales once they’ve taken all of your details.